preactjs/preact-cli/README.md

 ### Custom Configuration

+#### Plugins

+To make customizing your configuration easier, preact-cli supports plugins.
+Visit the [Plugins wiki](https://github.com/developit/preact-cli/wiki/Plugins) for a tutorial on how to use them.

 #### Browserslist

 You may customize your list of supported browser versions by declaring a [`"browserslist"`](https://github.com/ai/browserslist) key within your `package.json`.
 Changing these values will modify your JavaScript (via [`babel-preset-env`](https://github.com/babel/babel-preset-env#targetsbrowsers)) and your CSS (via [`autoprefixer`](https://github.com/postcss/autoprefixer)) output.